CSP Tools

 CspCompile --cplusplus --path basepath obj basepath/dir1/dir2/myPage.html

-CspCompile generates a data file which ends with ".dat" for each file it compiles.
-CspCompile also generates a C file if the compiled file is a HTML file and contains CSP tags -- i.e., contains the <% and %> tags.
-The C file contains the generated HttpPage service function, and this C file must also be compiled and linked into the application.
+CspCompile generates a data file ending in .dat for each file it compiles.
+CspCompile also generates a C/C++ file when the compiled HTML file contains CSP tags, meaning it contains the <% and %> tags.
+The generated C/C++ file contains the generated HttpPage service function, and this file must also be compiled and linked into the application.

 CspLink

-CspLink combines all the data files into one large data file.
-The combined data file, cspPages.dat, contains all of the html files, gifs, etc..
-This file is not linked into the application, but accessed through one simple interface.
-The example directory contains the FileCspReader, which shows how to write such an interface for a file system.
+CspLink combines all generated data files into one data file.
+The combined file, typically cspPages.dat, contains the compiled HTML files, images, and other resources.
+This file is accessed through a CspReader implementation.
+The examples include FileCspReader, which shows how to implement a reader for a file system.

 CspLink